How to Hire a Property Management Virtual

 As an important note, while out-of-country virtual assistants often require lower compensation ranges to support their costs of living, it’s critical to offer competitive salaries

 (based on their local pay ranges) to attract and keep the best virtual assistants with property management or real estate experience.
 Being a virtual assistant is a competitive industry!
-However, employers will find that most VAs work hard and more than earn their salaries while contributing valuable work and experience to their employers.
+However, business owners will find that most VAs work hard and more than earn their salaries while contributing valuable work and experience to their clients.

 When choosing a virtual assistant vs. an in-house employee, business owners and hiring managers avoid costs like: